Luther Lindsay: Mid-Atlantic Championship Wrestling

 He and Abe Jacobs teamed up for a match against Pancho Valdez and The Matador in Lexington, North Carolina, on July 6, 1968.
 Back in PNW, he and Dean Ho lost to NWA Pacific Northwest Tag Team Champions Moondog Mayne and Beauregard in Portland on September 19.
 He also fought to draw against NWA Heavyweight Champion Lou Thesz in Salem on September 20.
 He won the NWA Pacific Northwest Heavyweight title from Beauregard, substituting for Moondog Mayne, on November 30, 1968.
 Lindsay and Dean Ho also teamed up to defeat NWA Pacific Northwest Tag Team Champions Kurt and Karl Von Steiger via disqualification on December 21, 1968.
 He also teamed with Shag Thomas again to defeat the Von Steigers for the NWA Pacific Northwest Tag Team titles on February 15, 1969.
 Lindsay re-lost the title to Moondog Mayne on April 12.
 Later that same year he worked for International Wrestling Enterprise in Japan.

 During early 1970, Luther Lindsay faced the original Minnesota Wrecking Crew (Gene and Ole Anderson) teaming with a number of wrestlers such as George Scott, Abe Jacobs and Randy Curtis.
 Later that year, he teamed with Curtis as well as Sandy Scott and Bob Ramstad against Gene Anderson and Chris Tolos who filled in for the injured Ole Anderson for a time.
 He and Gene Anderson eventually met in a singles match fighting to a time limit draw in Greenville, South Carolina, on December 25, 1970.
 Two months later, he faced NWA World Heavyweight Champion Dory Funk, Jr. in Norfolk on February 4, 1971.
 Lindsay scored a string of victories the following spring defeating Art Nelson, Bill Bowman, Bobby Paul, Frank Morrell and Johnny Heidman within a six-week period.
 Despite losing a rematch to Frank Morrell in Charleston, South Carolina, on February 11, he and Frank Hester defeated Joe Soto and Tony Romano in Raleigh, North Carolina, the following week.

 Death

 On the night of February 21, 1972, Lindsay was facing local wrestler Bobby Paul at Park Center in Charlotte.
-After only ten minutes into the match, Lindsay pinned his opponent with a diving belly-flop.
+Only ten minutes into the match, Lindsay pinned his opponent with a diving belly-flop.
 He apparently suffered a fatal heart attack when he made the pin and died on top of his opponent.

 When Lindsay did not respond to the referee after scoring the pinfall, the police were called.
 Lindsay was taken back to the dressing room where he was declared dead shortly thereafter.
 His body was kept at his old alma mater, Hampton Institute, for a week before his burial.
 His funeral was attended by several well-known wrestlers including Les Thatcher who was one of the pallbearers.

 On March 31, 2017, Lindsay was posthumously inducted into the WWE Hall of Fame as a part of the Legacy wing.